syncfusion-content/flutter-docs/Flutter/datagrid/export-to-pdf.md

 {% endhighlight %}
 {% endtabs %}

-### Auto size column widths in PDF
+### Auto-size column widths in PDF

-In order to export the actual column width from `SfDataGrid` instead of the auto column width, set the `autoColumnWidth` parameter as `false`.
+In order, to export the actual column width from `SfDataGrid` instead of the auto column width, set the `autoColumnWidth` parameter as `false`.

 {% tabs %}
 {% highlight Dart %}